domjacko/Raspberry-Pi-Bits/README.md

 You will also need to ensure the `RPi.GPIO` Python package is installed as well as the `bluez` bluetooth manager and the `python-bluez` package.

-Here is my [blog post](http://domjacko.wordpress.com/2014/08/05/bluetooth-phone-searcher-with-leds/) about the program.

 ## Chaser LED